AMartins87/world-of-makaton/README.md

 ![Navigation bar image](wireframes/nav_bar.JPG)

-- Header:
+- Home page image:
-    > The header shows the name of the website, using the a chosen color of purple shade (#894ac5).
+    - The header shows the name of the website, using the a chosen color of purple shade (#894ac5).
-    > The header's tagline gives the user clear information about what the website is.
+    - The header's tagline gives the user clear information about what the website is.

     SCREENSHOT